ljavorsk/mariadb-galera-operator/README.md

 # MariaDB Galera OpenShift operator
-Bachelor thesis in the BUT FIT.
+Bachelor thesis for the Faculty of Information Technology in Brno University of Technology.

 ## Authors:
 xjavor20@stud.fit.vutbr.cz